Time is running out to get one of the highest… and safest… returns in the market on your cash. And if you don’t act soon, the window will close.

-If you don’t need your cash back within one year, you can lock in inflation-beating yields of nearly 7% on I bonds now through November 1.
-Your rate will then reset after six months.
+If you don’t need your cash back within 30 days, you can lock in inflation-beating yields of nearly 7% on I-bonds right now.

 But you need to act fast.
 The new rate is announced every six months, on May 1 and November 1.
 So a lower rate could be coming soon.

 Currently, I bonds yield 6.89%, down from 9.62% from May through October 2022.

 Inflation peaked in June 2022 at 9.1%.
 So even during the peak of inflation, I bonds preserved your capital.